 The Virginia Tech Police Department sponsors a nighttime safety escort service called "Safe Ride."
 This service is available to all students, faculty, staff, and visitors to the university.
 Safe Ride operates from dusk until dawn and provides transportation or a walking escort, upon request, to persons who must cross campus during the nighttime alone.
-Safe Ride may be contacted by calling 540-231-SAFE (7233).
-In August of 2017 an additional method of contacting Safe Ride was implemented.
-The Virginia Tech Police Department contracted with a company named Transloc to provide additional convenience to those who need an escort.
-This service enables customers to summon the Safe Ride service by utilizing an application on their smartphone.
-The app will provide the current location of the van and give an approximate time of arrival of the van to their location.
-Transloc will enable the Safe Ride service to operate more efficiently and give students additional options for requesting safe transportation when needed.
+Safe Ride may be contacted by using the TransLoc Rider app or calling 540-231-SAFE (7233).
+The ability to request a ride via the app streamlines the process for both the rider and the Safe Ride Driver.
+In addition to being more user friendly, the app alleviates hold time and busy phone lines, reduces wait time for riders by grouping ride requests on similar routes, and increases student safety with real-time tracking and text notifications that allow riders to wait in a safe place until their ride arrives.

-Training Outreach, and Education- Sexual Harassment/ Sexual Violence Office for Equity and Access
+Training Outreach, and Education-Sexual Harassment/Sexual Violence Office for Equity and Access